 Keep In Touch!

 As you can see, there is always new content being created, but keeping up with it all can be time-consuming.
-So if you are interested, join my email list and receive weekly emails curating the best-of-the-best content for you.
+So if you are interested, join my free email list and receive weekly emails curating the best-of-the-best content for you.
 I send the occasional coupon code and free download as well!